dgcameron/oggms/README.md

 - PL/SQL packages:
     - Create configuration and start replication using pl/sql (same as above that use curl statements, but with pl/sql).
     - Drop configuration with sql/plsql.
+    - Script with prompts to clone a pdb and start replication.
 - Docker installed with ELK monitoring.

 ## **Getting Started**